emwap/stream-paper/paper.md

 understanding this representation is that the outer monadic computation performs initialization and is only meant to be called once.
-The outer monadic computation returns a new monadic computation of type `M a`.
-This inner computation is called once for each element in the stream.
+The outer monadic computation returns a new monadic computation of type `IO a`.
+Repeatedly calling this inner computation produces the elements of the stream.

 Our new monadic representation of streams can still be given an API which is functional in flavour and similar to what a programmer would